hucknz/cumulusmx/README.md

 Note: config changes won't be committed to the INI file outside the container unless the container receives a SIGTERM.
 The config file is persistent inside the container until the container is rebuilt or updated.

 ## Known Issues:
-* If a /dev/hidraw0 device is not present the service will fail to start.
-This was added to the ./update.sh to support the FineOffset weather station I use.
+* If using the USB build and '/dev/hidraw0' device is not present the container will fail to start.
+This was added to the ./build-usb.sh to support the FineOffset weather station I used to use.
-  If you don't use this weather station (or a USB station at all) you wont need this, so remove the --device=/dev/hidraw0 from the docker run statement.
+  If you don't use this weather station (or a USB station at all) you wont need this, in which case, use the 'build.sh' build script.

 ## TODO:
 * Stack container images.
+* Publish in the DockerHub
+* Usage examples for different weather station configurations.

+## Resolved:
 * ~MXdiags Log Passthrough~
-* Usage examples for different weather station configurations.
 * ~Resolve issues with INI Config handling~